All Guides About Start Here

 Very low competition 3 weeks $29 one-time

-The best micro SaaS ideas are often the ones nobody else wants to write blog posts about.
-Invoice follow-up automation is not glamorous.
-Dunning recovery is not a conference keynote topic.
-But these are the products that generate $2K–$10K MRR quietly and retain customers for years because they solve a genuine daily workflow pain — not a trend.
+The best small software ideas are often the ones nobody wants to write a blog post about.
+Automatic invoice reminders are not glamorous.
+Retrying failed credit card charges does not get you a speaking slot at a conference.
+But these are exactly the products that quietly bring in $2,000–$10,000 a month and keep customers for years, because they fix a real, daily problem — not a passing trend.

 🤖

-Takes a prospect's LinkedIn URL and website, and generates a personalised first line for a cold email.
-Solo founders doing their own outreach hate writing 50 custom openers.
-At $0.10–$0.50 per personalisation or $29/month flat, this is an easy ROI.
+Paste a potential customer's LinkedIn page and website, and the tool writes a personalised opening line for a sales email.
+Solo founders sending their own emails to other businesses hate writing 50 unique opening lines.
+At 10–50 cents per opener or $29 a month, the value is obvious.

 Low competition 3 weeks $29/mo